Funding Your CaseTrust In Clear Law

-In the new rules Mercury Legal Online will continue to fight for the rights of those hurt or injured through no-fault of their own, without any risk to yourself.
+In the new rules Clear Law will continue to fight for the rights of those hurt or injured through no-fault of their own, without any risk to yourself.
 The latest rules can be confusing and difficult to understand but be assured that once you speak to us you will not have to pay any money whatsoever up front, and even if your case is unsuccessful by no fault of your own you’ll never be required to pay anything to us.

 Many in the legal sector believe that the act will deny innocent accident and injury victims access to justice as firms will not survive financially and indeed we have already observed a few firms either closing down permanently or else no longer running personal injury cases.
 Rest assured that we are not going anywhere and will ensure that you get the help and advice you may need when you need it most.

 What do the new changes mean to you?

 To begin with there is some good news.
 Under the act all personal injury awards for claims accepted after the April 1st 2013 will be raised by ten percent.